minprog/uva-prog-ai/30 Homework/10 Week 1/10 Week 1.md

 You must bring the syllabus with your notes to each lab session.
 We will check what you've read and will talk about the questions you have.

-You are strongly encourage to the chapters again during the week, because these may not make sense immediately without practice.
+You are strongly encouraged to read the chapters again during the week, because they may not make sense immediately without practice.
+If you re-read them, you will need almost no time preparing for the quizzes.

 ## The homework